aws-samples/aws-tools-for-babylonjs-editor/open-source-hosts-plugin/README.md

 - [TextToSpeechFeature](https://aws-samples.github.io/amazon-sumerian-hosts/babylonjs_TextToSpeechFeature.html) - Available via `hostScript.host.TextToSpeechFeature`.
 Use this API for triggering speeches.
 - [PointOfInterestFeature](https://aws-samples.github.io/amazon-sumerian-hosts/babylonjs_PointOfInterestFeature.html) - Available via `hostScript.host.PointOfInterestFeature`.
 Use this API to control what the character is looking at.
 - [GestureFeature](https://aws-samples.github.io/amazon-sumerian-hosts/core_GestureFeature.html) - Available via `hostScript.host.GestureFeature`.
 Use this API to trigger built-in gestures and emotes.
-- [LexFeature](https://aws-samples.github.io/amazon-sumerian-hosts/babylonjs_LexFeature.html) - This class provides the ability to incorporate a Lex chatbox into your scene.
-The LexFeature class is can be used with or without a host.
+- [LexFeature](https://aws-samples.github.io/amazon-sumerian-hosts/babylonjs_LexFeature.html) - This class provides the ability to incorporate a Lex chatbot into your scene.
+The LexFeature class can be used with or without a host.
 Use of this class is beyond the scope of this documentation but will be showcased in a future sample application.